oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 This section describes the set of security mechanisms the OAuth working group recommends to OAuth implementers.

-It is important to note that some of the requirements introduced here are not compatible to existing deployments and some limit the space of allowed

 ## Protecting Redirect-Based Flows {#rec_redirect}

 When comparing client redirect URIs against pre-registered URIs, authorization